quentin-rey/kana-exercices/README.md

 ## Features

 - **Interactive Practice:** Test your knowledge of Japanese kana.
-- **User-Friendly Interface:** Simple and intuitive design for ease
+- **User-Friendly Interface:** Simple and intuitive design for ease.

 ## Demo